tangchuan2000/ATTMVC/README.md

-Code for my paper "Align then Tensorize: Multi-level Consistent Anchor Graph Learning for Scalable Multi-View Clustering".
+Code for my paper ATTMVC.
 Please run the 'run.m', and reproduce the results on 'NGs' dataset.